Cooking Workshops and Classes

 $45 JCCCNC Members / $55 General Public

-Next Workshop: Winter Kaiseki Workshop - Saturday, December 9
+Next Workshop: Spring Kaiseki Cooking Workshop - Saturday, February 20, 2018

 These workshops will feature a traditional Kaiseki experience, an artful, multi-course meal featuring in-season ingredients specific.
 Originating from meals served at Japanese Zen temples as part of traditional chanoyu tea ceremonies, kaiseki meals combine fresh, healthy ingredients with refined artistic presentation.
 Each seasonal workshop will feature four dishes and will be mostly demonstration with some hands-on arranging from our participants.
 Recipes will be provided to enable you to re-create the experience at home.

 Instructor: Larry Sokyo Tiscornia and Kimika Soko Takechi

 Our Spring Kaiseki Workshop features four dishes and will be primarily taught through demonstration with participants providing the final, artistic touches to complete these fine Kaiseki dishes.